sjentsch/lsjDocs/_pages/Ch09_HypothesisTesting_09.rst

 Earlier on in this chapter I was quite emphatic about the fact that you *cannot* interpret the *p* value as the probability that the null hypothesis is true.
-NHST is fundamentally a frequentist tool (see Chapter `Introduction to probability <Ch07_Probability.html#introduction-to-probability>`__) and as such it does not allow you to assign probabilities to hypotheses.
+NHST is fundamentally a frequentist tool (see chapter :doc:`Introduction to probability <Ch07_Probability>`) and as such it does not allow you to assign probabilities to hypotheses.
 The null hypothesis is either true or it is not.
 The Bayesian approach to statistics interprets probability as a degree of belief, so it’s totally okay to say that there is a 10% chance that the null hypothesis is true.
 That’s just a reflection of the degree of confidence that you have in this hypothesis.
 You aren’t allowed to do this within the frequentist approach.
 Remember, if you’re a frequentist, a probability can only be defined in terms of what happens after a large number of independent replications (i.e., a long run frequency).
 If this is your interpretation of probability, talking about the “probability” that the null hypothesis is true is complete gibberish: a null hypothesis is either true or it is false.
 There’s no way you can talk about a long run frequency for this statement.
 To talk about “the probability of the null hypothesis” is as meaningless as “the colour of freedom”.
 It doesn’t have one!

 Most importantly, this *isn’t* a purely ideological matter.
 If you decide that you are a Bayesian and that you’re okay with making probability statements about hypotheses, you have to follow the Bayesian rules for calculating those probabilities.
-I’ll talk more about this in Chapter `Bayesian statistics <Ch16_Bayes.html#bayesian-statistics>`__, but for now what I want to point out to you is the *p* value is a *terrible* approximation to the probability that H\ :sub:`0` is true.
+I’ll talk more about this in chapter :doc:`Bayesian statistics
+<Ch16_Bayes>`, but for now what I want to point out to you is the *p* value is
+a *terrible* approximation to the probability that H\ :sub:`0` is true.
 If what you want to know is the probability of the null, then the *p* value is not what you’re looking for!

 Traps
 ~~~~~